Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Experiments and Discussion

 \emph{(i) Overall performance of ERDT:} ERDT outperformed all other models listed in the first column of Table \ref{tab:ensemble}.

-\emph{(ii) Comparison between RDT and R+RT:} It is worth noting that the overall performance of the RDT was better than the R+RT model in terms of balanced accuracy and F-measure.
+\emph{(ii) Comparison between RDT and R+RT:} It is worth noting that the overall performance of the RDT was better than the R+RT model in terms of ${\cal{BA}}$ and ${\cal{FM}}$.

-\emph{(iii) Comparison between RDT and R+RDT:} As evident from Table \ref{tab:ensemble}, the performance of R+RDT is degraded compared to that of RDT in terms of balanced accuracy and F-measure.
-From Table \ref{tab:genre_big}.(b), the reason for this can be explained.
-Table \ref{tab:genre_big}.(b) shows the rank of each model based on the balanced accuracy for all 13 genres separately.
+\emph{(iii) Comparison between RDT and R+RDT:} As evident from Table \ref{tab:ensemble}, the performance of R+RDT is degraded compared to that of RDT in terms of ${\cal{BA}}$ and ${\cal{FM}}$.
+From Table \ref{tab:genre_big}: (b), the reason for this can be explained.
+Table \ref{tab:genre_big}: (b) shows the rank of each model based on the balanced accuracy for all 13 genres separately.
 According to these ranks, RDT performed better than R in all 13 genres.
-The negative influence of R caused the degradation of the performance of the R+RDT model in 8 out of 13 cases, which was reflected further in the overall performance of the R+RDT model across all genres.
+The negative influence of R caused the degradation of the performance of R+RDT model in 8 out of 13 cases, which was reflected further in the overall performance of R+RDT model across all genres.

-\emph{(iv) Significance of the participating models in the ensemble:} As per the ranking shown in Table \ref{tab:genre_big}.(b), RT performed better than RDT for two genres (i.e., \emph{mystery}, and \emph{sci-fi}).
+\emph{(iv) Significance of participating models in the ensemble:} As per the ranking shown in Table \ref{tab:genre_big}: (b), RT performed better than RDT for two genres (i.e., \emph{mystery}, and \emph{sci-fi}).
 Hence, we first choose to combine RT and RDT to improve the overall performance of RDT.
 Our experimental results show that in 6 of 13 genres, RT+RDT, indeed, performed better than RT and RDT individually.
 RT+RDT also outperformed RT and RDT independently in terms of overall performance across all genres.
-Furthermore, as per our observation from Table \ref{tab:genre_big}.(b), for a few genres (e.g., \emph{adventure}, \emph{animation}, \emph{thriller}), the overall performances of R, RT, and RDT are comparable.
+Furthermore, as per our observation from Table \ref{tab:genre_big}: (b), for a few genres (e.g., \emph{adventure}, \emph{animation}, \emph{thriller}), the performances of R, RT, and RDT are comparable.
 Hence, we select R, RT, and RDT as the fundamental models for our ensemble.
-It may be noted from Table \ref{tab:genre_big}.(b) that in 6 out of 13 genres, ERDT performed better than RT+RDT.
+It may be noted from Table \ref{tab:genre_big}: (b) that in 6 out of 13 genres, ERDT performed better than RT+RDT.
 Moreover, in 5 out of the 8 cases for which R+RDT performed worse than RDT, the ERDT model performed better than RDT due to the influence of RT.
 In terms of the overall performance, ERDT also turned out to be the best, comparing all the fundamental models used for our ensemble and their other possible combinations.
 This justifies our choice of fundamental models for the ensemble.
-In Fig. \ref{fig:heatmap} of Appendix \ref{app:heatmap}, we show the qualitative performance of ERDT using heat map encoding.
+In Fig. C.1 of Supplementary Appendix C, we show ERDT's qualitative performances using heat-map encodings.